data-integrations/lookup-transform/docs/Lookup-batchjoiner.md

 Description
 -----------
 Performs a lookup of a given field within a lookup dataset by matching it with input dataset and includes the field, and it's value in resulting dataset.
-The difference from joiner plugin is that this plugin returns only the first match.
+The difference from joiner plugin is that this plugin returns all the fields from input dataset and only the lookup field from the lookup dataset.
+Lookup dataset will be set as broadcast.

 Use Case
 --------